pentagramswheel/libra/README.md

 #### Discord

 A class consisting of credential-specific information, pertaining to Discord and the bot's persistence.
+Due to the credentials of this class, the secrets have been redacted.
+See DiscordExample.java for a template.

 ----